CUBRID/cubrid-manual/en/sql/schema/view_stmt.rst

     RENAME [VIEW | VCLASS] [schema_name.]old_view_name {AS | TO} [schema_name.]new_view_name [{, [schema_name.]old_view_name {AS | TO} [schema_name.]new_view_name}] ;

 *   *schema_name*: Specifies the schema name.
-If omitted, the schema name of the user is used.
+If omitted, the schema name of current session is used.
 The schema of the view to be changed and the schema of the new view must be the same.
 *   *old_view_name*: specifies the name of a view to be modified.
 *   *new_view_name*: specifies the new name of a view.